 Google Docs and Google Sheets pretty much speak for themselves and again are tools we use every single day.
+You can even import Google Docs into WordPress.
 These allow you to create and edit text documents and spreadsheets right in your browser.
 Import your documents to make them instantly editable, including Microsoft Word, Excel, and PDF files (.docx, .doc, .pdf, .rtf, .txt, xlsx, .csv, .html, .ods).
 As of February 2018, you can now even collaborate and comment on Microsoft Office files without it having to automatically convert to Google’s format.

 You can also export to common third-party formats.
 This makes it easy to collaborate with other individuals or companies and send files back and forth, without ever needing to install or purchase additional software.

 Note: Google Docs and Spreadsheets created directly in G Suite don’t count towards your storage limit. 👍